Call Us: (02) 4979 1120

 If you are interested in making a real difference in your community and helping people in need, CatholicCare Social Services Hunter-Manning would love to hear from you!
 Join our team of dedicated volunteers who provide food, hospitality and friendship to those who have fallen on hard times.

 Whether you are looking for a one-off opportunity or are keen to commit to a few hours per week, we have a range of options to suit your lifestyle.
-These include serving diners at our Community Kitchens, cooking fresh meals for our Food Programs, or helping refugees and their families settle into life in Australia.
+These include serving diners at our Community Kitchens, cooking fresh meals for our Food Programs.

 Volunteering is not only a fantastic opportunity to positively impact the lives of others, but also a great chance to enrich your own life.